-- I. This permit authorizes the construction of a microcell wireless communication facility (location ID #FB07) on an existing 28-foot 6-inch tall utility pole, including a cylindrical approximately 24-inch tall and 12" in diameter "omni" or multi-directional antenna, mounted on top of an 1-foot 1 inch tall pole height extender (for a total proposed height of 31-feet 7-inches), and related pole-mounted equipment, as part of a 13 microcell site distributed antenna system (DAS) in the Freedom Boulevard/Day Valley Road portion of the Aptos Hills.
-A 3-foot tall by 2.5-foot wide by 1-foot deep power supply/battery backup equipment box, and a 2-foot tall by 1-foot wide by 6-inch wide power metering box, that are part of this microcell site, are to be mounted on a separate nearby utility pole.
+- I. This permit authorizes the construction of a microcell wireless communication facility on an existing 28-foot tall wooden utility pole, including a cylindrical approximately 24-inch tall and 12-inch diameter "omni" or multi-directional antenna, mounted on top of the pole (for a total proposed height of 31-feet 3-inches), and related pole-mounted equipment, as part of a 13 microcell site distributed antenna system (DAS) in the Freedom Boulevard/Day Valley Road portion of the Aptos Hills.
+A 3-foot tall by 2.5-foot wide by 1-foot deep power supply/battery backup equipment box, and a 2-foot tall by 1-foot wide by 6-inches deep power metering box, that are part of this microcell site, are proposed to be mounted on a separate nearby utility pole.
 This approval does not confer legal status on any existing structure(s) or existing use(s) on the subject site that are not specifically authorized by this permit.
 Prior to exercising any rights granted by this permit including, without limitation, any construction or site disturbance, the applicant/owner shall: - A. Sign, date, and return to the Planning Department one copy of the approval to indicate acceptance and agreement with the conditions thereof. - B. Obtain a Building Permit from the Santa Cruz County Building Official.